hash6iron/ESPeccy/README.md

 - Flashload of TAP files.
 - Rodolfo Guerra's ROMs fast load routines support with on the fly standard speed blocks translation.
 - Virtual tape system with support for SAVE command and block renaming, deleting and moving.
-- SNA, Z80 and SP snapshot loading.
+- SNA, Z80 and SP snapshot saving and loading.
-- Snapshot saving and loading.
+- Persistent snapshot (in slots) saving and loading.
+- Rename and delete persistent snapshot (in slots).
 - Complete file navigation system with autoindexing, folder support and search functions.
 - Complete OSD menu in three languages: English, Spanish and Portuguese.
 - BMP screen capture to SD Card (thanks David Crespo 😉).
+- Menu navigation with cursor keys.
+- Fullerbox sound in ZX-Spectrum.
+- Zon-X sound emulation in ZX80+.

 ## Work in progress